 Does vision ever take a day off?
 The importance of share values and vision

-I believe continued, ever-expanding vision is critical if an organization is to create sustainable growth.
-To understand the need for pervasive vision, we must start with shared values.
+I believe continued, information pills ever-expanding vision is critical if an organization is to create sustainable growth.
+To understand the need for pervasive vision, buy more about we must start with shared values.
 Let me tell you why.

 Values are those core motivators that reside deep in one’s heart and soul.
 They show up sometimes as core decision-making drivers for careers and lifestyle, but they can also be seen more visibly in affiliations with groups, interests and hobbies.